![]() |

 Get the Wild Camping location right

 Whenever I’m out on day walks on the fells – I’ll make a note if I see somewhere that I think would be a good spot for a wild camp.
 I also search online for wild camping blog posts/videos/photos to get ideas.
-I personally prefer somewhere high-up with great views and ideally near a body of water or a stream near by for water.
-If it’s overlooking a tarn or lake even better, and my favourite places are where you will get great views of sunsets & sunrises.
+I personally prefer somewhere high-up with great views overlooking a body of water – but not too close to the water in summer where midges can be a problem!
+If it’s overlooking a tarn or lake even better, and my favourite places are elevated where you will get great views of sunsets & sunrises.

 LEGALITIES OF WILD CAMPING